gchauhan42/gchauhan42.github.io/_pages/about.md

 News
 ======
-* Jul 2024: Presented at MIT for special CTP seminar on *Neutron Stars as a probe of Cosmic Neutrino Background*
+* Nov 2024: Presented at MIT for special CTP seminar on *Neutron Stars as a probe of Cosmic Neutrino Background*
 	  : Presented at Harvard University for LPPC Seminar on *Probing Neutrino Dipole Portal with Supernovae*
 	  : Presented at Ohio State University for CCAPP Astroparticle Lunch on *Neutron Stars as a probe of Cosmic Neutrino Background*
 * Oct 2024: Started new postdoctoral position at Arizona State University with Prof. Cecilia Lunardini